What We Do

 Education & Awareness

-We raise awareness of the issues facing foster youth and foster parents across Oregon while reducing misunderstandings and stigma around foster care.
+We raise awareness of the issues facing foster youth and resource (foster) parents across Oregon while reducing misunderstandings and stigma around foster care.

 Outreach & Training

-We encourage more people down the path of foster parenthood and provide them with the support and training they need to meet the needs of their family.
+We encourage more people down the path of resource (foster) parenthood and provide them with the support and training they need to meet the needs of their family.

 We are building a network of solidarity, tangible resources, and friendship to support foster youth and their families in the ways they need most.

-Foster parenthood can come with unique challenges.
-Guardian Circle provides foster parents and other guardians with a space to share experiences, resources, and engage in self-care.
-View our Upcoming Events or the Portland Facebook Support Group to join our community, even if it's just online!
+Being a resource (foster) parent can come with unique challenges.
+Guardian Circle provides all types of guardians with a space to share experiences, resources, and engage in self-care.
+Check out the Portland Facebook Support Group to view upcoming Zoom hangouts and join our community, even if it's just online!

 Animal companionship offers unique psychological benefits and can help foster youth develop healthy bonds and life skills.
 This programs provides financial support and guidance for pet supplies and training.